 This report tells that story.
 It is a chance for us to share with you what we are most proud of, but it is also a place where you can hold us accountable.
 Our work is not perfect.
 We are learning as we go.
 We invite you to take a stake in this moment and help us live up to your expectations for us just as much as we strive to live up to our own.

 Our work is not done.
 As you can see in this report, we have big dreams for our fifth year of operations.
 We hope that you are as excited about them as we are.

 Programs and Events

 Despite the odds and in the face of a global pandemic, Bluegrass Pride was able to hire over 70 musicians for paid performance opportunities in 2020.
 Of these, 56% were LGBTQ+ identified and 13% were trans, gender non-conforming, or nonbinary.
 45% of artists identified as womxn or femme, and 17% were Black, Brown, Indigenous, or Asian.
 8% of artists were over the age of 50, and at least 1% live with a disability.

-In this chart, red (44%) indicates the hired musicians who identify as LGBTQ+ overall, purple (13%) indicates those that specifically identify as trans, gender-nonconforming, and/or nonbinary, and yellow (44%) indicates anyone who does not identify as LGBTQ+.
+In this chart, purple (13%) indicates the hired musicians who identify as trans, gender-nonconforming, and/or nonbinary, red (44%) indicates all other LGBTQ+ hired musicians, and yellow (44%) indicates anyone who does not identify as LGBTQ+.